mcrice123/morphic2/src/pages/book1/book-1-page-09.md

     "\n",
     'A closer look at the woman at the front of the classroom shows that her straight black hair is pulled back in a ponytail.
 Her rectangular glasses hide her eyes but her frowning eyebrows reveal her disapproval.', "\n",
-    'The woman, who was also the offscreen voice in the previous panel, says, "Erica, come speak to me when class is over.
+    'The woman, who was also the off-screen voice in the previous panel, says, "Erica, come speak to me when class is over.
 As I was saying...', ]
 keywords: [
     "Errie",